-GOAL 5 Restructure the CEDS implementation framework
+Restructure the CEDS implementation framework GOAL 5

-Adapt the physical environment to meet current and future needs
+GOAL 1 Adapt the physical environment to meet current and future needs

 Purpose: Maintain and invest in infrastructure and the built environment to support the economy and well-being of all residents.
 The attraction and retention of talent and business are in large measure tied to the quality of the place.
 Amenities that improve the quality of life in a community matter.
-This includes recreational, cultural, and natural attributes of a community as well as the built physical spaces that provide diverse housing options throughout the region for all ages and incomes, a variety of goods and services, and workplaces that are inviting and inspire creativity and a sense of belonging.
+This includes recreational, cultural, and natural attributes of a community as well as the built physical spaces that provide diverse housing options throughout the region for all ages and incomes, a variety of goods and services, workplaces that are inviting and inspire creativity and a sense of belonging, and multi-modal transportation systems and services that give people access to places they want and need to be.

 The Capitol Region has an abundance of quaint neighborhoods, quality education, and strong communities in which to live and raise a family.
 All of these are critical assets for attracting and retaining talent.
 What the region needs to do now is fill voids in the housing market.
 Specifically, it is critical for the Capitol Region to develop smaller to mid-sized rental and mixedsingle and multi-unit homes to retain and attract young professionals, first-time homeowners, working adults, empty nesters, and seniors.
+Additionally, providing affordable, multimodal, lower-carbon transportation options reduces dependence on personal motor vehicles.
+Improved access to public transit stops and stations, and better infrastructure for walking and biking can promote healthier lifestyles and increase quality of life for residents.
 These needs exist for all communities throughout central Connecticut and are top on the list of priorities for immediate place-based action items.